Learning the Malay Language from Scratch

 Relax.
 Compared to other Southeast Asian languages, Malay is a fairly accessible language.
 The US Foreign Service Institute considers it one of the 15 easiest languages for English speakers to pick up, putting it roughly in line with German.

 Saying it’s like German, however, is a tad misleading: for English speakers, German has a more complex grammar system but similar vocabulary.
-Malay, however, has completely different vocabulary but a more straightforward grammar system.
+Malay, however, has a completely different vocabulary but a more straightforward grammar system.

 Of course, this is relative and will depend on what you’ve studied before.
 But let’s look at some characteristics of Malay: like English, there are no noun cases and it’s not a tonal language.
 Unlike English, the pronunciation is fairly regular.